It’s a bit rough, painful, and it’s totally killing your vibe. Painful and weak knees can be the result of…

 To secure the wrap, loop it under the top layer and pull it tightly.
 Afterwards, let it hang free and test how it feels.
 If you feel any discomfort, loosen the wrap a bit.

-BFR works best with relatively light weight.
+BFR works best with relatively lightweight.
 Go for 40-50% of what you’d usually lift for a standard set of moderate reps.
 You can go even as low as 20% of your 1-rep max.
 Lift 15-30 reps per set and work on squeezing the muscle you’re using.

 Rest for about 30 seconds in between sets.
 The blood will continue to go into the muscle while you’re resting.
 The buildup of lactic acid and the increase of pump will continue as well.
 These combined effects will result in substantial growth.

 By just wrapping around your limb as you do some exercises, BFR training has a great thing to offer.
-Perhaps the takeaway here is what a popular internet quote says these days – “If looks stupid but it works, it ain’t stupid.”
+Perhaps the takeaway here is what a popular internet quote says these days – “It looks stupid but it works, it ain’t stupid.”

 Need physio advice?
 Get in touch with us on 9272 7359 today!